jasonkradams/real-staging-ai/CONTRIBUTING.md

-# Contributing to Virtual Staging AI
+# Contributing to Real Staging AI

 First off, thank you for considering contributing to this project!
 We welcome any contributions, from bug reports and feature requests to code contributions.